-2 Always unplug the machine from the electrical outlet when removing covers, lubricating, or when making any adjustments mentioned in the instruction manual:
+$2\,$ Always unplug the machine from the electrical outlet when making any adjustments mentioned in the instruction manual:

 - To unplug the machine, switch the machine to the symbol "O" position to turn it off, then grasp the plug and pull it out of the electrical outlet.
 Do not pull on the cord. - Plug the machine directly into the electrical outlet.
-Do not use an extension cord. - Always unplug your machine if the power is cut. - 3 Never operate this machine if it has a damaged cord or plug, if it is not working properly, if it has been dropped or damaged, or water is spilled on the unit.
-Return the machine to the nearest authorized dealer or service center for examination, repair, electrical or mechanical adjustment.
-While the machine is stored or in use if you notice anything unusual, such an odor, heat, discoloration or deformation, stop using the machine and immediately unplug the power cord.
+Do not use an extension cord. - Always unplug your machine if the power is cut.